About The Petigru Review

 The author’s name, address, email, or any identifying features must not appear anywhere on the manuscript(s), including in the body of the work.

-All submissions must follow standard manuscript formatting: 12 point font, Times New Roman font, auto-indents to paragraphs, be double spaced.
+All submissions must follow standard manuscript formatting: 12 point font, Times New Roman font, auto-indents to paragraphs, be double spaced, except for poetry which can be spaced according to what the author feels is best for the poem.

 The title and page number must appear on every page of the submission.